elastic/harp/samples/onboarding/2-secret-container/2-specifications.md

 ```

 * The `dckd-master-key` flag defines the root key used for derivation.
-* The `dckd-target` flag defines an arbitry string acting as a salt for Key
+* The `dckd-target` flag defines an arbitrary string acting as a salt for Key
   Derivation Function.

 ### Unsealed